 The open source community is what makes Ruby on Rails such a powerful platform.
-By implementing helpful open sourced Gems, Rails developers can adapt and build the exact features needed for a project – without wasting time building everything from scratch.
-And while Gems are created on a daily basis, not every single one is a home run.
+By implementing helpful open sourced Gems, Ruby on Rails developers can adapt and build the exact features needed for a project – without wasting time building everything from scratch.
+And while Ruby Gems are created on a daily basis, not every single one is a home run.

 John Cech, Backend Developer

 Someone new to web development (or outside stakeholders on a project) might confuse authorization and authentication.
 Authorization decides what abilities a user has on a certain application or website.
 If you’ve ever received an error message that you didn’t have proper admin rights to perform a task on an application, you’ve seen user authorization in action.

 Pundit solves common authorization issues in the most “Rails” way possible.
 It’s easy to configure and customize across a wide range of applications.
 It’s a super useful Gem to keep in your back pocket.

 If you’re still on the fence about updating your Rails app, this is just one of several additions that will increase efficiency.
 Plus, here’s three more reasons you shouldn’t wait to update.

 The process of importing massive CSV files into an application’s database can be a doozy.
 Unlike most CSV parsers, Smarter CSV can process the stream in smaller sections.
 This was a big help on a project where the existing import process was timing out on spreadsheets with large amounts of records.